Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

+under the assumption $|v_0 Y_\nu/\sqrt 2|\ll |M_R|$, with $H = (0,h+v_0)^T/\sqrt 2$ in unitary gauge and Higgs vacuum expectation value $v_0/\sqrt 2$. {Here, the mass-matrix is diagonalized to get the neutrino masses.
+One can adopt the Casas-Ibarra parameterization~\cite{Casas:2001sr} to construct the Yukawa matrices compatible with neutrino oscillation data.} Once produced, these heavy neutrinos decay via $Z\nu$, $h\nu$, and $W^\pm l^\mp$ modes, with partial widths

+From \autoref{massI}, it is apparent that achieving light neutrino masses of order $10^{-1},\text{eV}$ requires either very small Yukawa couplings, $Y_\nu \sim 10^{-6}$ for TeV-scale heavy neutrinos, or extremely heavy new states with $M_R \gtrsim 10^5$ TeV for moderately larger couplings $Y_\nu \gtrsim 10^{-3}$.
+This makes the collider signals of the conventional Type-I Seesaw very challenging to observe, even at future facilities.
+However, the variants such as the inverse Seesaw (ISS) provide an attractive alternative, where sizeable couplings and TeV-scale masses can be simultaneously accommodated.

-But, it is apparent from \autoref{massI} that the neutrino mass of $\mathcal O \,(10^{-1} \, \text{eV})$ either restricts the couplings of the SM leptons with the TeV-scaled BSM particles to be $\mathcal{O}\,(10^{-6})$ or compels the new particles to be heavier than $10^5$ TeV for the coupling higher than $10^{-3}$.
-This makes the signatures of usual Type-I seesaw models very difficult to be observed even at the future experimental facilities.
-Notwithstanding, the inverse seesaw (ISS) kind of scenarios has the prospect to be within the detectable limit of future experiments.
-For Type-I case \cite{Mohapatra:1986aw,Nandi:1985uh,PhysRevD.34.1642}, one introduces three generations of two right-handed singlet neutrino fields $(N_a,\,N_b)$, only one $(N_a)$ of which couples to SM leptons.
-In this case, though the flavour states are very light, there exists a large off-diagonal coupling between $N_a$ and $N_b$ through the mass term $M_n$.
+In the inverse Type-I (iType-I) Seesaw \cite{Mohapatra:1986aw,Nandi:1985uh,PhysRevD.34.1642}, three generations of two singlet fermions $(N_a, N_b)$ are introduced, with only $N_a$ coupling to SM leptons via Dirac mixing.
+In this construction, while the active neutrinos remain light, there exists a large off-diagonal coupling between $N_a$ and $N_b$ through the mass term $M_n$.
 The mass and Yukawa terms of the Lagrangian for this case is given by:

 where the generation indices have been suppressed.
 Here, $Y$ is the Yukawa coupling of $N_a$ with SM leptons, large mass term $M_n$ indicates the mixing between $N_a$ and $N_b$, whereas, the tiny mass term $\mu_n$ (in general a complex symmetric matrix) signify the mass of $N_b$.
 After EWSB and the mixing of the flavour states, there emerges one set of light neutrinos ($\nu$) and two sets of heavy neutrinos ($N^0,\widetilde{N}^0$), each set consisting of three generations.
-The entire mass matrix in the flavour basis along with masses for light and heavy neutrinos here can be expressed as:
+The entire mass matrix in the flavour basis along with masses for light and heavy neutrinos here can be expressed as